jacobson-matthew/jacobson-matthew/README.md

 *   ✉️  You can contact me at [matthewjacobson2018@gmail.com](mailto:matthewjacobson2018@gmail.com)
 *   🧠  I'm currently studying for the Sec+ Exam
 *   🤝  I'm open to any full time or internship cybersecurity opportunities!
+*   🔭  I’m currently learning about Rolljam Attacks
+*   👯  I’m looking to collaborate on cybersecurity research

 ### Skills
 <p align="left">